 The association has been working also with Italy’s national tv, RAI, to elect every year the “Borgo dei Borghi,” the fairest of all among Italy’s quaintest boroughs.
 The winner is usually elected on Easter Sunday, during the popular art and nature’s show “Alle Falde del Kilimanjaro,” a staple of RAI 3’s schedule.
 The choice is made among 20 small towns and villages part of the Borghi più Belli d’Italia’s list, voted by the public as well as a special jury.

-This year, for the third year in a row, Sicily got the top spot, with a small centre in the province of Agrigento, Sambuca di Sicilia, winning the title.
+In 2016, for the third year in a row, Sicily got the top spot, with a small centre in the province of Agrigento, Sambuca di Sicilia, winning the title.

 Sambuca di Sicilia: a small haven of history, art and natural beauty

 Sambuca di Sicilia is a small centre with less than 6000 inhabitants in the Sicilian province of Agrigento.
-Founded by the Arabs who once ruled over the island, and conveniently located only a stone's throw from Menfi, Sciacca and the Archeological Park of Selinunte, Sambuca di Sicilia was very likely founded in the early Middle Ages by the Arab Emir Al-Chabut, who had his own castle built on the hill where the village lays today.
-Of the glorious abode of Al-Chabut there is no longer trace, yet that very spot is occupied by two of the village's beauties, the terrazzo Belvedere, an amazing terrace overlooking Sambuca's surroundings, and the village's Chiesa Matrice (or Chiesa Madre).
-This latter building was badly damaged during one of Italy's most tragic earthquakes, the "terremoto del Belice" of 1968, but has been set for restoration: hopefully, after the attention brought to it thanks to the Borgo dei Borghi competition, this jewel of Italian art'll return to its former glory, maybe even in accord to the plans outlined by the mayor of Sambuca di Sicilia Leo Ciacco himself who, in 2014, called for the support of the whole community to see the "Matrice" opening again for the 50th anniversary of the earthquake, in 2018.
+Founded by the Arabs who once ruled over the island, and conveniently located only a stone’s throw from Menfi, Sciacca and the Archeological Park of Selinunte, Sambuca di Sicilia was very likely founded in the early Middle Ages by the Arab Emir Al-Chabut, who had his own castle built on the hill where the village lays today.
+Of the glorious abode of Al-Chabut there is no longer trace, yet that very spot is occupied by two of the village’s beauties, the terrazzo Belvedere, an amazing terrace overlooking Sambuca’s surroundings, and the village’s Chiesa Matrice (or Chiesa Madre).
+This latter building was badly damaged during one of Italy’s most tragic earthquakes, the “terremoto del Belice” of 1968, but has been set for restoration: hopefully, after the attention brought to it thanks to the Borgo dei Borghi competition, this jewel of Italian art’ll return to its former glory, maybe even in accord to the plans outlined by the mayor of Sambuca di Sicilia Leo Ciacco himself who, in 2014, called for the support of the whole community to see the “Matrice” opening again for the 50th anniversary of the earthquake, in 2018 (it did reopen at the beginning of 2019).

 Beautiful and of extreme impact is the amazingly well preserved “quartiere saraceno” (the arab quarter), characterized by its Kasba-like narrow alleys and hidden yards, and complete with recently discovered “purrere,” tufa quarries connected by underground passages that still run underneath the surface of Sambuca’s modern streets.
 The “purrere” turned into jails and cemeteries during the Middle Ages, only to be forgotten and neglected for centuries, until recent years when an historical interest developed around it.
 Today, the “purrere” can be visited.